awsdocs/amazon-cloudfront-developer-guide/doc_source/ServingCompressedFiles.md

 Note the following:

 **File types that CloudFront compresses**
-CloudFront compresses files in a large number of file types\.
+CloudFront compresses files for a large number of file types\.
 For a complete list, see [File Types that CloudFront Compresses](#compressed-content-cloudfront-file-types)\.

 **Size of files that CloudFront compresses**
 CloudFront compresses files that are between 1,000 bytes and 10,000,000 bytes in size\.